h-hiram/Task-Management-App/README.md

 1. Build the project: `npm run build`
 2. Sync changes to the native project: `npx cap sync`
 3. Open and run the project again

-## What technologies are used for this project?

 This project is built with: